Graylog2/documentation/pages/configuring_es.rst

 Tuning Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^

-Graylog2 is already setting specific configuration per index it creates.
+Graylog is already setting specific configuration per index it creates.
 This is enough tuning for a lot of use cases and setups.
 A more detailed guide on deeper tuning of Elasticsearch is following.

 Cluster Status explained